bjpirt/shutter-tester/README.md

 ![The Bluetooth user interface](./docs/images/ui.jpg "The Bluetooth user interface")

+You can easily use the [latest version](https://bjpirt.github.io/shutter-tester/).
+You should then be able to click the `Connect` button and pair with your shutter tester using Bluetooth.
+Select the speed you want to test, set up the light and fire the shutter.
+The new reading should appear in the table.

+If you want to just try out the UI without a tester, you can use [this link](https://bjpirt.github.io/shutter-tester/?demo=true) and the "Test" button will simulate a shutter being fired.
+From a privacy perspective, the UI runs entirely in your browser and nothing goes over the internet.

-At the moment you need to run this locally.
-Steps:
+If you want to run this locally you can do the following:

 - Install Node.js (v22)
 - Open a terminal in the `ui` folder of this repository
 - run `npm install`
 - run `npm run dev`
 - Go to the URL printed in your terminal ([http://localhost:5173/](http://localhost:5173/))

-You should then be able to click the `Connect` button and pair with your shutter tester.
-Select the speed you want to test, set up the light and fire the shutter.
-The new reading should appear in the table.

 ### Using serial